From Reversal to Permanent Ostomy: A Personal Journey

 Dec 17, 2013 4:15 am

-Thank you Virgo, and God Bless you as well.
+Thank you, Virgo, and God bless you as well.
 You gave me a lot of insight and hope!
-And ron in mich Thank you also, it gives me assurance as I read a post from someone that has had an ileo for 29 years that life goes on, and it doesn't hold you back, thank you for the support.
+And Ron in Mich, thank you also.
+It gives me assurance as I read a post from someone who has had an ileo for 29 years that life goes on, and it doesn't hold you back.
+Thank you for the support.

 And beyondpar, you just have issues!